Technology / System Admin

 We haven’t even gotten to creating an application yet.

-Typically organizations will hire a dedicated person, if not an entire team, solely to manage databases.
+Typically, organizations hire a dedicated person, if not an entire team, solely to manage databases.
 This team isn’t even responsible for building and maintaining apps or the IT infrastructure.
 Their primary purpose is only to manage databases.

 Serverless databases offload this work to a service provider.
 For instance, AWS will take care of this for you.
 The same is true for Google Cloud, Azure, and even Atlass.